Publius Petronius: Governor of Syria

 He ordered the construction of the statue in Sidon but told the sculptors to be in no hurry while he sought to negotiate with the Jews.
 He marched his two legions to Ptolomais on the border of Galilee where he was met with a massive demonstration.
 Leaving his army, he went on to Tiberias, capital of Galilee, where he met a high-profile delegation which made it clear that they were being asked to accept the impossible.
 It appears that there were no overt threats of violence, though it was clearly in the wind, and the harvest (40) was being neglected already, which could bring famine to Tyre and Sidon and other neighbouring areas (see Acts 12:20-24 just four years later).

 Petronius withdrew his forces and bought more time while he wrote to Caligula with an appeal to change his mind in view of the dangerous course that events were taking.
 There are various versions of what happened next.
 One has it that the emperor responded with fury and told Petronius to get on as ordered and followed that up with an order for him to commit suicide.
 All agree that the one man from whom Caligula would take advice, Herod Agrippa, arrived back in Rome previously unaware of what was brewing and persuaded him to offer to rescind the temple order in exchange for Jewish promises not to interfere with the imperial cult outside of Jerusalem.

 In any event, the news of Caligula's assassination in January 41 arrived in Syria and Judea before either the suicide order or the new offer.

+Emperor Claudius

-Claudius became the new emperor immediately, aided by Agrippa (the Herodian family were always able to play both sides against the middle) who was rewarded with sovereignty over Judea and Samaria in addition to his existing rule, and Petronius was recalled to Rome.
+Claudius (r.
+24 January 41 – 13 October 54) became the new emperor immediately, aided by Marcus Julius Agrippa I (Hasmonean branch of the Herodian dynasty) who was rewarded with sovereignty over Judea and Samaria in addition to his existing rule, and Petronius was recalled to Rome.